Git-Harshit/Quick-Notes/README.md

 - Delete all notes
 - Dark theme
 - Save notes locally on device with Browsers local storage
+- Sort all the existing Notes in ascending or descending order
 - Export Notes in JavaScript Object Notation (JSON) file format
+- Bulk Import Notes from Exported JavaScript Object Notation (JSON) file format

 ## Usage